Here is a possible algorithm for creating a robust strategy using Belkaglazer EA

 1) Enable commissions, trading costs, set real spreads, slippages.
 Conduct tests using TDS2 software on the tick data with variable spreads (if your strategy requires good execution).

-3) If you are using PCh model then try to optimize ‘PCh_OffsetPip’, ‘HL/2_OffsetPip’ parameters.
+3) If you use PCh model, then try to optimize ‘PCh_OffsetPip’, ‘HL/2_OffsetPip’ parameters.